ruiznato/dev-ubuntu/README.md

 ## Description

-Ansible Provisioning to setup a Development Environment in Ubuntu 16.10
+Ansible Provisioning to setup a Development Environment on Ubuntu 16.10

 ## Vagrant